kryptokrona/kryptokrona-docs/guides/Using-Simplewallet-with-Remote-Nodes.md

 # Using a remote daemon with Simple Wallet

-Sick of having to download and process all the blocks in order to check you balance or make a transfer?
+Sick of having to download and process the entire blockchain in order to check you balance or make a transfer?

-Well, there is an easy way to quickly get up and running.
-You can use a remote node running a Turtle coin daemon so you don't have to run one locally to sync your wallet.
+There is an easy way to quickly get your wallet up and running.
+You can use a remote node running a TurtleCoin daemon so you don't have to run one locally to sync your wallet.

 ## How to do it